Invertex/BSKY-Enhancer/README.md

 # BSKY-Enhancer
-QoL improvements for BSKY, including media download, "Likes" feeds visible, highest-quality playback, attribution in filenames and much more!
+QoL improvements for BSKY, including media download, "Likes" feeds visible, highest-quality playback, attribution in filenames and much more!<br/>
+>A successor to my [Twitter AutoHD](https://github.com/Invertex/Twitter-AutoHD) script, but for BSKY since I've moved :)

 ## Installation:
 Install a userscript addon for your browser, preferably [TamperMonkey](https://www.tampermonkey.net/) or ViolentMonkey. <sub>(Will not work with GreaseMonkey*)</sub><br/>